 Come join us for Pythonic talks!

-Join us afterward at Rogue on NW Flanders to continue the discussion over a beverage.
+Join us after the meetup at Bailey's taproom at 213 SW Broadway to continue the discussion over a beverage.

 Thanks to our pizza (and venue!) sponsor this month, New Relic.
 Be sure to check out:

 DevOps, Disruption & Lessons Learned: A Conversation w/New Relic & GeekWire on Mar 12th:

 Tom Krazit of GeekWire will sit down with New Relic’s chief product officer, Jim Gochee, for a fireside chat to discuss the lessons that Jim and his team have learned at New Relic, including how the company’s product team made a bold bet and disrupted itself 10 years in.